-- 1. Segal Consulting ("Segal") strongly recommends an actuarial funding method that targets 100% funding of the actuarial accrued liability.
+- 1. It is important to note that this actuarial valuation is based on plan assets as of December 31, 2019.
+Due to the COVID-19 pandemic, market conditions have changed significantly since the valuation date.
+The System's actuarial status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the plan year.
+While it is impossible to determine how the markets will perform over the next several months, and how that will affect the results of next year's valuation, Segal is available to prepare projections of potential outcomes upon request. - 2.
+Segal strongly recommends an actuarial funding method that targets 100% funding of the actuarial accrued liability.
 Generally, this implies payments that are ultimately at least enough to cover normal cost, interest on the unfunded actuarial accrued liability and the principal balance.
-The funding policy adopted by the Essex Regional Retirement System meets this standard and funds the unfunded actuarial accrued liability of the Plan by June 30, 2035. - 2.
-The funded ratio (the ratio of the actuarial value of assets to actuarial accrued liability) is 53.37%, compared to the prior valuation funded ratio of 51.87%.
+The funding policy adopted by the Essex Regional Retirement Board meets this standard and funds the unfunded actuarial accrued liability by June 30, 2035. - 3.
+The funded ratio (the ratio of the actuarial value of assets to actuarial accrued liability) is 53.79%, compared to the prior valuation funded ratio of 53.37%.
 This ratio is one measure of funding status, and its history is a measure of funding progress.
-Using the market value of assets, the funded ratio is 55.40%, compared to 50.29% as of the prior valuation date.
-These measurements are not necessarily appropriate for assessing the sufficiency of assets to cover the estimated cost of settling the Essex Regional Retirement System's benefit obligation or the need for or the amount of future contributions. - 3.
-During the plan years ended December 31, 2016 and December 31, 2017, the market value rate of return was 7.06% and 16.55%, respectively.
-Because the actuarial value of assets gradually recognizes market value fluctuations, the actuarial rate of return for the plan years ended December 31, 2016 and December 31, 2017 was 6.98% and 8.93%, respectively.
-The actuarial value of assets as of December 31, 2017 was \$450.3 million, or 96.3% of the market value of assets of \$467.5 million (as shown on the Annual Statement).
-As of December 31, 2015, the actuarial value of assets was 103.1% of market value. - 4.
-As indicated in Section 2 of this report, the total unrecognized investment gain as of December 31, 2017 is \$17.1 million.
-This investment gain will be recognized in the determination of the actuarial value of assets for funding purposes in the next few years, to the extent it is not offset by recognition of investment losses derived from future experience.
-This implies that earning the assumed rate of investment return on a market value basis will result in investment gains on the actuarial value of assets in the next few years.
-The funding schedule shown in Section 2 reflects the deferred investment gains in accordance with the asset valuation method used in this valuation. - 5.
-This actuarial report as of January 1, 2018 is based on financial and demographic data as of that date.
-Changes subsequent to that date are not reflected and will affect future actuarial costs of the plan.
+Using the market value of assets, the funded ratio is 55.46%, compared to 55.40% as of the prior valuation date.
+These measurements are not necessarily appropriate for assessing the sufficiency of System assets to cover the estimated cost of settling the Essex Regional Retirement System's benefit obligation or the need for or the amount of future contributions. - 4.
+The rate of return on the market value of assets was -2.29% and 15.65% for the plan years ended December 31, 2018 and December 31, 2019, respectively.
+The rate of return on the actuarial value of assets (which gradually recognizes market fluctuations) was 6.20% and 7.12% for the plan years ended December 31, 2018 and December 31, 2019, respectively.
+This resulted in an actuarial loss when measured against the assumed rate of return of 7.50%.
+Given the low fixed income interest rate environment, target asset allocation and expectations of future investment returns for various classes, the Board has lowered the assumed long-term rate of return on investments to 7.30%. - 5.
+The actuarial value of assets as of December 31, 2019 was \$508.8 million, or 96.99% of the market value of assets of \$524.6 million reported in the Annual Statement.
+As of December 31, 2017, the actuarial value of assets was 96.33% of the market value. - 6.
+The investment experience in the past years has only been partially recognized in the actuarial value of assets.
+As the deferred net gain of \$15.8 million is recognized in future years, the cost of the System is likely to decrease unless the net gain is offset by future experience.
+This implies that earning the assumed rate of investment return (net of expenses) on a market value basis will result in investment gains on the actuarial value of assets in the next few years.
+The deferred investment gains are not recognized in the projection of the unfunded actuarial accrued liability in the funding schedule shown in Section 2.